Doctor Manhattan: The New 52 and DC Rebirth

 Eobard Thawne attacks Batman as he is studying a blood-stained smiley face button left embedded within the wall of the Batcave.
 When Thawne picks up the button, he is briefly teleported away, returning with the left half of his body charred to the bone.
 Just before his death, he claims to have seen "God."
 Using the cosmic treadmill to chase after the radiation emitted from the button in the timestream, Batman and Barry discover Thawne as he was trying to reach "God."
-Upon reaching the unseen figure, Thawne boosted his ability to exist as a paradox before he was vaporized by Manhattan, leaving only the button behind.
+Upon reaching the unseen figure, Thawne boosted his ability to exist as a paradox before he was vaporized by Manhattan (this is speculative since Scott Snyder elaborated/retconned the hand to be hand of creation), leaving only the button behind.
 Sometime later, Manhattan picks up the button as he recalls his dialogue with Laurie.

-Manhattan puts Bruce Wayne in contact with the Flashpoint Thomas Wayne, who tells his son not to become Batman before his "death" and the destruction of the last of the Flashpoint timeline, prompting Bruce not to respond to the Bat-Signal the following night.
+It is speculated that Manhattan puts Bruce Wayne in contact with the Flashpoint Thomas Wayne, who tells his son not to become Batman before his "death" and the destruction of the last of the Flashpoint timeline, prompting Bruce not to respond to the Bat-Signal the following night.
 Manhattan also saves Jor-El from the destruction of Krypton before conditioning him to see only the very worst of humanity.
-Jor-El assumes the identity of Mister Oz and tries to convince his son Kal-El, or Superman, to abandon Earth.
+Jor-El assumes the identity of Mister Oz and tries to convince his son Kal-El to abandon Earth.
 However, when Jor-El begins to realize that he has been pushing against his son too far, he is pulled away.
 Superman acknowledges Jor-El's warnings even as he rejects his misanthropy.
 All of which was to test the will and hope of the two major heroes of the DC Universes.

-During the events of Heroes in Crisis, Batman suspects that the massacre in Sanctuary might be related to Manhattan's actions.
+During the events of Heroes in Crisis, Batman suspects that the massacre at the Sanctuary might be related to Manhattan's actions.
 This theory was later proven to be partially true, as Wally gets in contact with Metron's Mobius Chair, which grants him part of Manhattan's powers.